 OTC stocks typically have lower share prices than those of exchange-listed companies.
 Many OTC stocks trade at less than $5 a share and are known as penny stocks or micro cap stocks.
 Individual investors may find them attractive because of their low prices.
 However, these inexpensive shares can be risky and highly speculative.

 OTC trades take place on various electronic platforms.
-One of the more well-known ones is the OTC Bulletin Board (OTCBB), which was operated by the Financial Industry Regulatory Authority (FINRA) before it was sold to investment bank Rodman & Renshaw.
+One of the more well-known ones is the OTC Bulletin Board (OTCBB), which was operated by the Financial Industry Regulatory Authority (FINRA) before the OTCBB was sold to investment bank Rodman & Renshaw.

 Another OTC platform is OTC Link, part of the OTC Markets Group.
 Companies trading on OTC Link tend to be smaller, with fewer shares outstanding and low trading volumes.
 Shares traded on both of these platforms are often called “pink sheets” because the color of paper on which quotes of share prices were published years ago.
 The paper is gone, but low-priced penny stocks are still traded as “pink sheets.”

 Cost is also a factor.
-A listing on the Nasdaq will vary depending on entry and annual fees, and market tier.
-As an example, companies pay entry fees of $50,000 up to 15 million shares, and $75,000 0ver 15 million.
+A listing on the Nasdaq will vary depending on entry and annual fees and market tier.
+As an example, companies pay entry fees of $50,000 up to 15 million shares and $75,000 0ver 15 million.
 To maintain a listing, they have to an annual fee based on how many shares outstanding they have.